 In his music review articles during the 1870s Tchaikovsky shared with readers his admiration for many works by Mozart, but the one which he invariably dwelt on most enthusiastically was Don Giovanni, "the greatest of all operas".
 Moreover, as Herman Laroche would later recall, Mozart was for Tchaikovsky "the ideal musician and artist in all aspects" — in particular, he admired Mozart for his spontaneous creativity, which did not, however, exclude a professional attitude to work and allowed Mozart to write a lot of his music to commission, as Tchaikovsky also did.
 As he put it in an interview in 1892 with a reporter who expressed his surprise that Tchaikovsky could bring himself always to work six hours a day, no matter what: "Young people nowadays wait for inspiration to come to them, but I consider that to be utterly wrong.
 I mean, would Mozart, who died so young, have managed to write so many wondrous works if he had constantly been waiting for inspiration?"
 (TH 325).
 Similarly, the child-like goodness and lack of envy or spite in Mozart's character were qualities which Tchaikovsky himself aspired to, and it is not surprising that he was so interested in reading about Mozart's life, especially in Otto Jahn's famous biography, which, according to Laroche, never left Tchaikovsky's table.

-In 1875, Tchaikovsky translated the libretto of Le Nozze di Figaro into Russian for a student performance at the Moscow Conservatory, and this translation was eventually published by Jurgenson in 1884, together with the piano-vocal score of the opera (see TH 188).
+In 1875, Tchaikovsky translated the libretto of Le Nozze di Figaro into Russian for a student performance at the Moscow Conservatory, and this translation was eventually published by Jurgenson in 1884, together with the vocal-piano reduction of the opera (see TH 188).
 Tchaikovsky liked Figaro very much and went to hear it at least three times during his stay in Paris in 1883.
 In a letter to Sergey Taneyev, who was also an admirer of Mozart, he recorded his impressions of one of these performances: "My God! how divinely beautiful this music is in its unassuming simplicity!"

-The 100th anniversary of the première of Don Giovanni was due to be celebrated across Europe in 1887, and already a few years earlier, in the summer of 1884, Tchaikovsky was considering writing an article, in collaboration with Laroche, to pay tribute to Mozart.
+The 100th anniversary of the premiere of Don Giovanni was due to be celebrated across Europe in 1887, and already a few years earlier, in the summer of 1884, Tchaikovsky was considering writing an article, in collaboration with Laroche, to pay tribute to Mozart.
 This article was never written, but Tchaikovsky's determination to contribute something to mark the centenary of Don Giovanni was spurred on by a memorable meeting with Pauline Viardot in Paris on 12 June 1886 [N.S.], when she showed him the original score of the opera in Mozart's own hand!
 From letters to Taneyev it seems that Tchaikovsky had been intending to contribute three 'gifts' for this notable centenary the following year: a Mozart suite, a translation of the libretto of Don Giovanni, and an essay.
 In the end only the first of these projects came to fruition: the Suite No. 4 ("Mozartiana") .

 During his first visit to Prague in February 1888 as part of his concert tour of Western Europe Tchaikovsky went on an excursion to the Villa Bertramka in the outskirts of the city and saw the room in which Mozart had stayed many times .Later that year, when Tchaikovsky had settled into his new house in Frolovskoye, his publisher Jurgenson asked him whether he would be willing to undertake a translation into Russian of Aleksandr Ulybyshev's three-volume Nouvelle biographie de Mozart (1843).
 Tchaikovsky made a start on this, but, in view of the enormity of the enterprise and his own limited time, he suggested to Jurgenson that the commission be transferred to his brother Modest, and that he would simply go through the text to ensure that all the musical terms were rendered correctly .
 He also offered to write a preface to the first volume.
 Modest duly worked on this translation over the following years, but in the end it was Laroche rather than Tchaikovsky who supplied the preface .
 As a Christmas present at the end of 1888 Jurgenson secretly arranged for the Breitkopf & Härtel edition of Mozart's Complete Works to be sent to the composer in Frolovskoye.
 Tchaikovsky was overjoyed and wrote to his publisher of his "enthusiastic gratitude for the best, most valuable and most wonderful present I could ever have hoped to receive.
 Aleksey carried out everything as you had instructed him, that is, he set up the Christmas tree as a surprise, and around it lay my god, my idol, represented in all his divine works.
 I was as glad as a child.
 Thank you, thank you, thank you!!!" .